maszaa/remote-desktop-software-controller/README.md

 2. Press `Windows` + `R` on your keyboard
 3. Then write `shell:startup` and hit `Enter`
 4. Folder for shortcuts to be executed in the Windows startup should open
-5. Copy `scripts/start` **shortcut** there
+5. Open `scripts` folder and create a shortcut for `start.sh`
+6. Copy that shortcut to Windows startup folder
-6. Restart to check if the configuration works.
+7. Restart your computer to check if the configuration works.
 The server should now start at Windows startup.
-It also fetches the latest version from Git repository and installs all Python dependencies.
+It also fetches the latest version from Git repository, executes database migrations and installs all Python dependencies.

 ## Documentation